Steep coasts & flower gardens

 Our Madeira trip with charm offers the ‘extra’ comfort.
 You spend the night in a room with a sea view everywhere except in Sao Vicente.
 Our charming hotels are carefully selected and impress with their own black rocky beach, enchanting gardens and the constant sound of the sea.

 - Are you interested?
-Read all the details about our hiking trip Around Madeira with charm here.
+Read all the details about the mountain hiking holiday around Madeira with charm, 8 days here.

 The Madeira archipelago is of volcanic origin and consists of five islands.
 Madeira, the main island is the largest island and almost all of the 300,000 inhabitants live there.
 Because Madeira is closer to Africa than Portugal, it is geographically part of Africa, but politically part of Europe.
 Forces of nature formed the island, which rises steeply out of the Atlantic and it is enthusiastically visited by numerous guests.
 Rivers and streams cut deep gorges and steep cliffs were created by the constant beating of the waves.
 A thermal spring discovered near Funchal is the last witness of the volcanic pre-history.
 Madeira has only a few black, coarse grained beaches that are not so inviting for swimming.
 That is why rock bathing facilities have been created in many places, making use of the natural conditions, which make bathing possible.